Team Orbis, recruitment, Orbis Consultants...

 Name one thing from the UK that you miss the most and one thing from NYC that you wouldn’t want to leave behind?

 If the Chinese food was bad here, I would say that.
 However, I obviously miss my family and close friends who can’t be replaced.

 One thing I couldn’t leave behind is - Brown Sauce.
-In fact, Joe Davies, Kristie Craft and Aran Quinn made sure I didn’t leave the country without a bottle of brown sauce in my hand.
+In fact, Joe Davies and Kristie Craft made sure I didn’t leave the country without a bottle of brown sauce in my hand.
 I now don’t leave the house without it.

 Fancy joining Jack in New York?
 You can either contact Jak Allday for a confidential chat about our available roles at email@example.com or on LinkedIn.